 Pour the lemon mixture into the cooled-off crust.
 Bake your classic lemon bars at 350 degrees for 30 minutes or until the filling is set.
 Just look at how beautiful and scrumptious this looks.
 My kitchen is filled with the gorgeous smell of shortbread and lemon.
 It feels so satisfying to make this homemade treat for family and friends.

-When you pull this lemony dessert out of the oven, the top of the lemon mixture will have a lot of small bubbles.
+When you pull this yummy dessert out of the oven, the top of the lemon mixture will have a lot of small bubbles.
 That’s perfectly okay.
 Most of the bubbles will settle down a bit while cooling.
 Allow your dessert to cool off for one hour at room temperature.
 Then place the pan in the refrigerator for two hours or overnight.

 Slice into 12 even squares.
 Or if you’re hosting a party with a lot of different desserts, cut each of the 12 classic lemon bars into four little squares.
 It’ll make this yummy dessert stretch a lot farther!